Partner Portal

 Event Indication Note

-The camera has power and is connected to the internet.
+The camera has power.
 Lights up green.

 Malfunction